pydata/patsy/doc/formulas.rst

 Footnotes
 ---------

-.. [#R-brag] This is one of the places where Charlton improves on R, which produces incorrect output in this case (see :ref:`R-comparison`).
+.. [#R-brag] This is one of the places where Patsy improves on R, which produces incorrect output in this case (see :ref:`R-comparison`).